 What Are Loot Boxes?

 Loot boxes are a longstanding way to offer players the chance to win sought-after items in video games.
-This may be something cosmetic like an outfit or “skin” for a gun.
+This may be something cosmetic like an outfit or “skin” (colour or decal) for a gun.
 But it can also be something that helps them advance like a new character or piece of equipment.

 Loot boxes are only included in a small number of games.
 Where they are included, they’re usually an optional extra rather than necessity.
 You are able to play the game in its entirety without making the additional purchase.